-The USHJA Wheeler Museum aims to collect, preserve and share the history of the hunter/jumper sport.
-Its purpose is one of both preservation and education for those within the hunter/jumper community as well as the general public.
+The USHJA Foundation believes in securing the future of the hunter/jumper sport through education and accessibility.
+Helping fulfill those goals, the USHJA Wheeler Museum collects and preserves the history of our sport, making that history accessible to those within the hunter/jumper community as well as the general public.
+The Wheeler Museum showcases artifacts, photos, literature, and videos of the traditions and legends of the sport through physical and digital exhibits.
 Housed at the USHJA Headquarters on the grounds of the Kentucky Horse Park, the Wheeler Museum opened its first exhibit in 2009.